ordinarylabs/bicycle/README.md

 ### Desktop GUIs

-Bicycle servers also implement [server reflection](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md), so you can roll over to your preferred gRPC desktop client (i.e Postman, BloomRPC), type in `0.0.0.0::50051`, and it can automatically load up all your RPCs.
+Bicycle servers also implement [server reflection](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md), so you can roll over to your preferred gRPC desktop client (i.e Postman, BloomRPC), type in `0.0.0.0::50051`, and they should be able to automatically load up all your RPCs.

 ## Embedding

 ### Rust

 In addition to the gRPC server based implementation, you can also use the generated Rust `core` functions without using gRPC at all.
-The query/storage format remain protobuf, but without the remote server interaction.
+The query/storage formats remain protobuf, but without the remote server interaction.

 You can import the core functionality into your project by adding the generated `bicycle_core` as a dependency in your `Cargo.toml`